nalhaidari/Applied_Data_Science_Capstone/final_assignment/README.md

 <div align="justify">

 Saudi Arabia where I live just started developing tourism.
 In September, 2019 it launched the tourist visa and since then more than 400,000 visas were issued.
 So many of my non-Saudi friends who never been here asks weird questions about Saudi Arabia lifestyle starting from if we are still riding camels or how wealthy people are here.
-In that project I'll try help people wondering about Saudi Arabia by pairing most popular cities to famous cities around the world.
+In that project I'll try to help people wondering about Saudi Arabia by pairing its most popular cities to famous cities around the world.
  <div>

 <p align="center"><img src="https://www.arabnews.com/sites/default/files/styles/n_670_395/public/2019/12/31/1908066-659934436.jpg?itok=kXf2B0JM" alt="Sublime's custom image"/></p>